 The facts on this one are both simple and tragic.
-A husband and wife were on their motorcycle, and got into a collision.
+A husband and wife were on their motorcycle and got into a collision.
 As is too often the case in motorcycle accidents, the husband was killed.
 The accident was not the couple’s fault, which is also often the case in fatal motorcycle accidents.
-But, of course, that is little consolation to the man’s family.
+But that is little consolation to the man’s family.

 Neither the other vehicle nor its driver was insured.
 The motorcycle was insured by a policy with Foremost Insurance Company, and Foremost paid the full $100,000.00 under the uninsured motorist provision.

 The husband and wife had two other vehicles which were insured by New London County Mutual Insurance Company (NLC).
 That policy contained an uninsured policy of $250,000/$500,000.
 Predictably (this is litigation, after all), NLC told the wife that it was not responsible to provide coverage, and NLC filed a declaratory relief action so that a court could determine whether it was liable.

 A declaratory judgment action is often filed by an insurance company after a civil action is filed by someone claiming entitlement to proceeds under an insurance policy (the underlying action).
 Rather than spend money defending the underlying action, and getting themselves into the sticky wicket of defending an insured by refusing to pay the judgment, the insurance company will often request that the court place that case on hold while it gets a ruling on whether it has an obligation to defend the case at all.
 While it drives us plaintiffs’ lawyers crazy, it is often the best path through the maze.
 If the court in the declaratory judgment action decides that the insurance does not cover the situation, the insurance company is off the hook and need not pay for the defense of the underlying action, and this is often the end of the case because the plaintiffs’ attorneys may not proceed if there is no coverage.